jaime-pue/into-parquet/README.md

 To ensure proper handling, it is important that any null values in the CSV are represented as NULL in uppercase.
 This ensures consistency and allows the script to correctly recognise and convert these null values into the Parquet format.

+#### Date format

+The date input format must follow the ISO 8601 standard, which specifies the structure as **YYYY-MM-DD**, where "YYYY" represents the four-digit year, "MM" the two-digit month (01 through 12), and "DD" the two-digit day of the month (01 through 31), and the separator must be a hyphen "-".
+For example, 2024-12-02 indicates the 2nd of December, 2024.

+The same happens with the timestamp format.
+Therefore, the order of the elements used to express date and time in ISO 8601 is as follows: year, month, day, hour, minutes, seconds, and milliseconds.

+For example, September 27, 2022 at 6 p.m. is represented as 2022-09-27 18:00:00.000.

 #### Table description